sudo-rm-force/InstaVote/README.md

 # InstaVote

-## A blockchain app for conducting e-Elections.
+## A blockchain app for conducting e-Elections

 Elections are often a lengthy and cumbersome with a lot of difficulty for both the voter and the election commission.
 Our team has sought 2 major problems in the current process: